navu-360/navu-360/README.md

-# Navu360 - Talent Onboarding.
+# Navu360 - Talent Training.
 Redefined

 Welcome to Navu360 repository.
 This repository contains the source code for the Navu360 platform.
 Navu360 is a talent training platform that helps companies revolutionize training and development for individuals and organizations